vickiwuuuu/XianWu_coding_challenge/Level_2/README.md

 ## Bonus Points!!
 - Using Python<br>
-- Detailed explanations on why you chose your algorithm<br>
 - Very nice code comments (up to the grader's discretion)<br>

 ## Tips and Tricks